 How often do you bring take out food home, only to throw away the plastic utensils (and the plastic the plastic utensils were wrapped in), paper napkins, little packets of salt, pepper and ketchup, and other “extras” that come with your food.
 You’ve got all that at home, and chances are you’d rather eat with a real fork than a plastic one, right?

-, is working to eliminate the unnecessary waste associated take out meals.
+One program, Eco-to-Go, is working to eliminate the unnecessary waste associated take out meals.
 Here’s how it works.

 - Restaurants sign up to participate in the Eco-to-Go program.